Jajaho-FreeCAD/.github/profile/README.md

 # My FreeCAD Project Library
-This is my public library of FreeCAD prjects.
+This is my public library of FreeCAD projects.
 It contains a setup script (powershell) that I use to setup my default project structure, remote repository and tracking.

-Feel free to contact me If you have any inquireies - I love to talk tech.
+Feel free to contact me If you have any inquiries - I love to talk tech.

 <!--